arthrp/SimpleGuestbookMariaDb/README.md

 # SimpleGuestbookMariaDb

-Guestbook with mariadb as a backend
+Guestbook with mariadb as a backend.
+Dapper is used as lightweight ORM.